dladd/pyFormex/sphinx/tutorial.rst

 coordinates of point :math:`j` of element :math:`i`.
 Finally, ``F[i][j][k]`` is a single floating point value representing one coordinate of that point.

-.. % A plane along the axes 2 and 1 is a set of points (F: cantle).
-This can be
-.. % thought of as a geometrical shape (2 points form a line segment, 3 points
-.. % make a triangle, ...) or as an element in FE terms.
-But it really is up to
-.. % the user as to how this set of points is to be interpreted.
-.. % Finally, the whole Formex represents a set of such elements.
-.. % Additionally, a Formex may have a property set, which is an 1-D array of
-.. % integers.
-The length of the array is equal to the length of axis 0 of the
-.. % Formex data (i.e. the number of elements in the Formex).
-Thus, a single
-.. % integer value may be attributed to each element.
-It is up to the user to
-.. % define the use of this integer (e.g. it could be an index in a table of
-.. % element property records).
-.. % If a property set is defined, it will be copied together with the Formex
-.. % data whenever copies of the Formex (or parts thereof) are made.
-.. % Properties can be specified at creation time, and they can be set,
-.. % modified or deleted at any time.
-Of course, the properties that are
-.. % copied in an operation are those that exist at the time of performing
-.. % the operation.

 .. _subsec:create: